By Karen Kelly

 Finally, Mr. Duthie did get his break into sports, but in the worst possible way.
 When CJOH sportscaster Brian Smith was murdered in 1995, the editors contacted Mr. Duthie and asked him to deliver the sports report—that night.

 “That was the first 6 p.m. sportscast I did.
-It was awful,” he says, describing it as the worst time of his life.
+It was awful,” he says.
 “I was there for a year and a half but it really bothered me.
 I just couldn’t get my head around it: getting my break because of the death of a friend.
 So even though it had been my dream, I had to move on.”

 He left for a news job in Vancouver.
-Then TSN called.
-Six months later, he was covering the CFL for the sports network.
+Then The Sports Network (TSN) called.
+Six months later, he was covering the CFL for the network.
 He says then, and now, he relies on the skills he learned in journalism school.

 “One thing I appreciated about Carleton was the writing—they really, really emphasized writing for different media and I attribute my success to that,” says Mr. Duthie, who’s also authored three books.
 “Even now, I see kids coming out of different colleges and the one weakness most of them have is that they can’t write.
 When high school students ask me where to go, I tell them Carleton.”